AMOKSIKLAV 125mg/31.25mg/5ml 100ml susp

 - seizures (in people taking high doses of Amoxiclav or who have kidney problems)

-- meningitis (inflammation of the meninges)
+- meningitis (inflammation of the brain membranes)

-- black tongue that looks hairy
+- a black tongue that looks hairy

-- tooth staining (in children), usually removed with a brush.
+- Tooth staining (in children), usually removed with a brush.

 - crystals in the urine (urine may become cloudy and urination may be difficult and painful).